 The FTA website provides a checklist of items that must be included in the policy and a template for creating a policy.

 Each aspect of the policy statement should be clearly defined and must be shared in writing with your employees and management staff.
 The agency should obtain signed acknowledgement of receipt of the policy from each employee.

 FTA regulations in Part 655 require specific training for safety-sensitive employees and their supervisors.
-While the regulations do not require refresher training for safety-sensitive employees, it is recommended that your training programs go beyond the required elements.
+While the regulations do not require refresher training for safety-sensitive employees, it is recommended that training programs go beyond the required elements.
 Transit organizations are also required to keep detailed records of their employee and supervisor training for 2 years.
 This includes copies of attendance rosters, dates and times of trainings, and certifications of training compliance.